madul/madul/README.md

 💼 Experience in: C, Java, Python, Progress...

-🌱 Currently studying: HTML, CSS/Bootstrap, JavaScript(ES6), ~Front-end
+🌱 Currently studying: HTML, CSS/Bootstrap, JavaScript(ES6), PHP, React ...

 🙋‍ About me (outside work hours): I love to travel, to practice sports and talk to friends.
 Ah, and Netflix, of course.